 According to the Agency for Healthcare Research and Quality (AHRQ), patients who have good relationships with their doctors tend to be more satisfied with their care and have better results.
-Talking with your doctor isn’t always easy.
+Talking with your doctor is not always easy.
 There can be many challenges to open communication.
-Time with your doctor is limited and preparing for your visit, writing down your questions, and speaking openly with your doctor will help you get the best care.
+Time with your doctor is limited and preparing for your visit, writing down your questions and speaking openly with your doctor will help you get the best care.

 What are some common communication challenges?

 - We may not fully understand what the doctor is saying

 - We may have questions, but do not feel comfortable asking

 - We may feel embarrassed to share personal information

 - We may find it hard to ask for help